allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 This was an important step: it allowed him to plan ahead, and also to look for opportunities for making the reorganization easier.
 Some elements of the process would depend only on our actions, but some, such as finding a good replacement team leader, would also depend on a number of factors outside our control.
-Knowing that my boss understood my need, and supported it, was important, and made the wait and preparations easier.
+Knowing that my boss understood my need, and supported it, mattered a lot, and made the wait and preparations easier.

 Chance favors the prepared mind, as Louis Pasteur is supposed to have said.
 There happened to be a team leader in another part of the company who was thinking about moving on to a different area.
 Thanks to being aware of my plan,